narbulut

 • Identification of critical databases.

-This information determines the “maturation period” of the attack.
+This information determines the “maturation time” of the attack.

 -- Attacker's own master key